Skip to main content

 However, this bright-line rule does not fully account for the complex biological and psychological realities of health.
 For an individual managing a chronic condition or undergoing a sophisticated hormonal optimization protocol, the decision to participate in a wellness screening is not merely financial.

-It involves the potential for their to be misinterpreted by a generalized system, or for them to be flagged as non-compliant for failing to meet a standard that is clinically inappropriate for their situation.
+It involves the potential for their personal health data to be misinterpreted by a generalized system, or for them to be flagged as non-compliant for failing to meet a standard that is clinically inappropriate for their situation.
 The law provides a floor of protection, but it does not resolve the inherent conflict between population-level health metrics and personalized medicine.

 The legal framework for wellness incentives reflects a complex negotiation between public health objectives and individual rights, a tension that has evolved through legislation and court decisions.